History of Paraguay: Native peoples

-The homeland of the Guarani people was eastward from the Paraguay River, in the Misiones Province of Argentina and southern Brazil and as far east as the Atlantic coast near Rio de Janeiro.
+In the 16th century, the Guaraní people were dispersed throughout the forests of the Río de la Plata Basin.
 Their pre-Columbian population is estimated at between 300,000 and one million.
-With the arrival of Europeans, the population rapidly decreased due to epidemics of European diseases.
-The Guaraní were united only by language and cultural similarities.
-No political structure existed above the village level.
-The Guaraní were a semi-sedentary agricultural people.
+With the arrival of Europeans, their population rapidly decreased due to epidemics of European diseases.
+The Guaraní were united only by language and cultural similarities; no political structure existed above the village level, and they were a semi-sedentary agricultural people.

 Although the Guaraní initially resisted Spanish incursions into their lands, two characteristics influenced their early cooperation with the Spanish and missionaries.
 First, the Guaraní were themselves warlike, but they were threatened by hostile tribes around them and by slave raiders.
-The Spanish, especially Christian missionaries, afforded a degree of security to the Guaraní.
-Secondly, the Guaraní had a custom of exchanging women among themselves and with outsiders to cement alliances.
-This facilitated a proliferation of sexual relations of Guaraní women with Spanish men who had an average of 10 concubines each.
-In Paraguay, the mestizo offspring of Spanish/Guaraní unions had the legal rights of Spaniards.
-Coupled with the lack of interest by Spain and Spanish entrepreneurs in Paraguay, which produced neither mineral wealth nor agricultural exports, Paraguay became a mestizo society by 1580.
-Unique to Latin American countries, an indigenous language, Guaraní, is an official language alongside Spanish.
-The Spanish and mestizos subjected the Guaraní population to the encomienda system of forced labor after 1556 and the reductions of Christian missionaries beginning in the 1580s.
+The Spanish, especially Christian missionaries, offered a degree of security to the Guaraní.
+Second, the Guaraní had a custom of exchanging women among themselves and with outsiders to cement alliances.
+This facilitated a proliferation of sexual relations of Guaraní women with Spanish men.
+As the colony expanded after the abandonment of Buenos Aires in 1541, this practice gave way to the rancheadas—violent mass deportations of indigenous women who were traded as commodities and exported as slaves to Portuguese settlements on the Atlantic coast; modern scholars characterize the resulting mestizo society as a product of sexual and economic coercion rather than mutual exchange.
+The mestizo offspring of Spanish/Guaraní unions had the legal rights of Spaniards, and the Spanish, together with them, subjected the Guaraní population to the encomienda system of forced labor after 1556 and the reductions of Christian missionaries beginning in the 1580s.

-The Gran Chaco, a semi-arid flatland west of the Paraguay River, was the home of the Guaycurú peoples.
-The most important of the Guaycurúans in Paraguay were the Payaguá, a riverine people ranging for 1600 km up and down the Paraguay River, and the Mbayá who lived in northwest Paraguay.
+The Gran Chaco, a semi-arid flatland west of the Paraguay River, was the home of the Guaycuru peoples.
+The most important of the Guaycuru in Paraguay were the Payaguá, a riverine people ranging for 1600 km up and down the Paraguay River, and the Mbayá who lived in northwest Paraguay.
 The Guaycuru tribes were nomadic and warlike.
 The Mbayá developed a horse culture in the 17th century while the Payaguá made travel up and down the Paraguay River dangerous.
 These tribes frequently raided the Spanish settlers and Guaraní farmers.
 They resisted the reductions and Christianity of the missionaries and were a threat to the Spanish and other native peoples for more than 300 years.
-The name of Paraguay is probably derived from the Payaguás.